EPCCed/2021-01-14-archer2-developers-online/_episodes/04-submission.md

 * Set appropriate environment variables (you should always set `OMP_NUM_THREADS`, even if you are not using OpenMP you should set this to `1`)

 After this you will usually launch your parallel program using the `srun` command.
-At its simplest, `srun` only needs 1 argument to specify the correct binding of processes to cores (it will use the values supplied to `sbatch` to work out how many parallel processes to launch).
+At its simplest, `srun` does not require any arguments (it will use values supplied to `sbatch` to work out how many parallel processes to launch).
 In the example above, our `srun` command simply looks like:

 ```
-srun --cpu-bind=cores xthi
+srun xthi
 ```
 {: .language-bash}

-> ## Underpopulation of nodes
+> ## Fewer tasks then cores
+> You may want to run fewer MPI tasks per node than there are cores per node
-> You may often want to *underpopulate* nodes on ARCHER2 to access more memory or more memory
+> on ARCHER2 to access more memory, or more memory bandwidth, per task.
+> This requires the option ``--cpus-per-task`` to specify how many "cpus"
+> (in this context, cores) are allocated to each MPI task.
-> bandwidth per task.
-Can you state the `sbatch` options you would use to run `xthi`:
+> Can you determine the `sbatch` options you would use to run `xthi`:
 >
 > 1. On 4 nodes with 64 tasks per node?
-> 2. On 8 nodes with 2 tasks per node, 1 task per socket?
+> 2. On 2 nodes with 2 tasks per node, 1 task per socket?
-> 3. On 4 nodes with 32 tasks per node, ensuring an even distribution across the 8 NUMA regions
+> 3. On 4 nodes with 8 tasks per node, ensuring an even distribution across
-> on the node?
+>    the 8 NUMA regions on the node?
 >
-> Once you have your answers run them in job scripts and check that the binding of tasks to
+> Once you have your answers run them in job scripts and check that the
+> placement on
 > nodes and cores output by `xthi` is what you expect.
 >
 > > ## Solution
 > > 1. `--nodes=4 --ntasks-per-node=64`
-> > 2. `--nodes=8 --ntasks-per-node=2 --ntasks-per-socket=1`
+> > 2. `--nodes=2 --ntasks-per-node=2 --cpus-per-task=64`
-> > 3. `--nodes=4 --ntasks-per-node=32 --ntasks-per-socket=16 --cpus-per-task=4`
+> > 3. `--nodes=4 --ntasks-per-node=8`
 > {: .solution}
 {: .challenge}

 ### Hybrid MPI and OpenMP jobs

 When running hybrid MPI (with the individual tasks also known as ranks or processes) and OpenMP (with multiple threads) jobs you need to leave free cores between the parallel tasks launched using `srun` for the multiple OpenMP threads that will be associated with each MPI task.

-As we saw above, you can use the options to `sbatch` to control how many parallel tasks are placed on each compute node and can use the `--cpus-per-task` option to set the stride between parallel tasks to the right value to accommodate the OpenMP threads - the value for `--cpus-per-task` should usually be the same as that for `OMP_NUM_THREADS`.
-Finally, you need to specify `--threads-per-core=1` to ensure that the threads use physical cores rather than SMT (hardware threading).
+As we saw above, you can use the options to `sbatch` to control how many parallel tasks are placed on each compute node and can use the `--cpus-per-task` option to set the stride between parallel tasks to the right value to accommodate the OpenMP threads.
+The value of `--cpus-per-task` should usually be the same as that for `OMP_NUM_THREADS`.

-As an example, consider the job script below that runs across 2 nodes with 8 MPI tasks per node and 16 OpenMP threads per MPI task (so all 256 cores across both nodes are used).
+As an example, consider the job script below that runs across 2 nodes with 8 MPI tasks per node and 16 OpenMP threads per MPI task (so all 256 cores are used).
+Here we use the standard OpenMP control setting `OMP_PLACES=cores` to specify that placement should be on the basis of cores.

 ```
 #!/bin/bash

+#SBATCH --partition=standard
+#SBATCH --qos=standard
-#SBATCH -job-name=my_hybrid_job
+#SBATCH --time=00:10:00

 #SBATCH --nodes=2
 #SBATCH --ntasks-per-node=8
 #SBATCH --cpus-per-task=16

-#SBATCH --threads-per-core=1
-#SBATCH --time=0:10:0
-#SBATCH --partition=standard
-#SBATCH --qos=standard
+#SBATCH --hint=nomultithread
-#SBATCH --account=t01
+#SBATCH --distribution=block:cyclic

+module load epcc-job-env
-module load xthi
+module load xthi/1.0

+export OMP_PLACES=cores
 export OMP_NUM_THREADS=16

-# Load modules, etc.
-# srun to launch the executable
-srun --cpu-bind=cores xthi
+srun xthi
 ```
 {: .language-bash}

 Each ARCHER2 compute node is made up of 8 NUMA (*Non Uniform Memory Access*) regions (4 per socket) with 16 cores in each region.
-Programs where the threads of a task span multiple NUMA regions are likely to be *less* efficient so we recommend using thread counts that fit well into the ARCHER2 compute node layout.
+Programs where the threads span multiple NUMA regions are likely to be *less* efficient so we recommend using thread counts that fit well into the ARCHER2 compute node layout.
 Effectively, this means one of the following options for nodes where all cores are used: